chrisnoonan98675/site/xl-release/how-to/configure-the-xl-release-sql-repository-in-a-database.markdown

     }

 If you use the TNSNames Alias syntax to connect to Oracle, you must specify where the driver can find the `TNSNAMES` file.
-Refer to the Oracle documentation for more information.
+For more information, refer to the Oracle documentation.

 ### DB2

 Driver:

  * [DB2 JDBC driver](http://www-01.ibm.com/support/docview.wss?uid=swg21363866)

 Place the driver JAR file in the `XL_RELEASE_SERVER_HOME/lib` folder.

 Next, configure `XL_RELEASE_SERVER_HOME/conf/xl-release.conf` to point to the database schema.